 - Bonus: Parmesan cheese

 - Must-read related posts

 Garlic’s strong sulfurous, umami flavor profile adds an intense and savory quality that can make mashed potatoes a more appealing side dish.
-Also important is the fact that garlic complements almost everything, so you can use your garlic mashed potatoes alongside a range of different preparations.
-Garlic can be added to mashed potatoes in the form of a compound butter or you can roast cloves of garlic and mash them with the potatoes.
+Also important is that garlic complements almost everything so that you can use garlic mashed potatoes alongside various meals.
+Garlic can be added to mashed potatoes in the form of a compound butter, or you can roast cloves of garlic and mash them with the potatoes.

 Like chives, parsley can be used to improve the visual appeal of mashed potatoes while also adding a mild herbaceous quality to its flavor profile.
 The herbaceousness can help to offset the richness of the cream and butter that are usually added to help give it a creamy texture.

-Horseradish adds a mild, savory heat to mashed potatoes and does so without affecting the color.
+Horseradish adds a mild, savory heat to mashed potatoes without affecting the color.
 Use horseradish along with any of the other spices suggested in this list.

 While it may seem that any salt will work with mashed potatoes, kosher salt can actually provide certain benefits.
 The main benefit is precision.
 Kosher salt’s large crystals allow you to gauge exactly how much salt you are adding to your food.
 The finer crystals of table salt are difficult to pinch precisely.